 Importantly, many of the HIV infected men seeking fertility treatment have needed referrals to HIV specialists, either because they were not on therapy or their therapy needed modification.
 The vast majority of HIV infected men seeking to parent feel the need to keep their HIV status a total secret.
 This frequently impacts their treatment decisions.

 In 1999, the first SPAR baby was born following IVF treatment in Boston.
 In 2000, the first SPAR baby was born following IVF treatment in a collaborating clinic in Arizona with frozen, tested sperm shipped from Boston.

-As of the end of May, 2011, 150 SPAR babies in total have born, all Moms and babies have tested negative for HIV infection.
+As of 2024, 400 SPAR babies in total have born, all Moms and babies have tested negative for HIV infection.